-- 2.16.3 Some quarries also market industrial grade high purity industrial limestone; these are not included in the sales figures for aggregates.
-The most notable of these quarries is Shap Fell, which usually supplies the steel industry's lime kilns at the nearby Hardendale Works, but is currently not operating pending resolution of a Review of Minerals Permission application. - 2.16.4 There has been interest in the potential for resurrecting zinc mining near Nenthead and in adjoining areas of Northumberland, or possibly Durham.
+- 2.80 Some quarries also market industrial grade high purity limestone; these are not included in the sales figures for aggregates.
+The most notable of these quarries is Shap Fell, which usually supplies the steel industry's lime kilns at the nearby Hardendale Works, but is currently not operating pending resolution of a Review of Minerals Permission application. - 2.81 There has been interest in the potential for resurrecting zinc mining near Nenthead and in adjoining areas of Northumberland, or possibly Durham.
 Geological investigations by boreholes have been carried out under permitted development rights, but no development proposals have been discussed.
 It is not clear whether any development would be within the boundaries of any of the dormant permissions for underground mining that exist in the area.
-There are, however, no planning permissions for surface developments at this time. - 2.16.5 Peat is currently worked at one commercial peat site at Solway Moss.
-A second site at Bolton Fell has been bought by Natural England and an appropriate scheme to restore the site to natural peat was approved in 2014.
+There are, however, no planning permissions for surface developments at this time. - 2.82 Peat is currently worked at one commercial peat site at Solway Moss.
+A second site at Bolton Fell was bought by Natural England and an appropriate scheme to restore the site to natural peat was approved in 2014.
 The peat extraction site at Solway Moss has reserves that will last until the expiry of the planning permission in 2042.
-Continued extraction is, therefore, permitted until that time, and no time extensions or further areas for peat extraction would be required during the Plan period. - 2.16.6 There are 26 operating building stone quarries across the county.
+Continued extraction is, therefore, permitted until that time, and no time extensions or further areas for peat extraction would be required during the Plan period. - 2.83 There are 26 operating building stone quarries across the county.
 Nine of these quarries are located in the Lake District National Park, of which only two produce aggregate, as a by-product of slate working.
 The remaining 17 building stone quarries are located outside the Park and, of these, eight produce aggregates from slate, sandstone and limestone.

-2.17 Key sustainability issues
+Key sustainability issues

-- 2.17.1 Table 2.1 summarises the key sustainability issues and pressures that were identified in Cumbria in the original Scoping Report in July 2006.
-Those recognised as most relevant to the MWLP are highlighted in bold. - 2.17.2 The table then summarises the changes identified in the review of Policies, Plans and Programmes, and the local social, environmental and economic conditions identified in preparing the SA baseline.
-These issues and pressures facing Cumbria need to be reflected in the Strategic Objectives of the Local Plan.
+- 2.84 Table 2.7 summarises the key sustainability issues and pressures that were identified in Cumbria in the original Scoping Report in July 2006.
+Those recognised as most relevant to the MWLP are highlighted in bold. - 2.85 The table then summarises the changes identified in the review of Policies, Plans and Programmes, and the local social, environmental and economic conditions identified in preparing the SA baseline.
+These issues and pressures facing Cumbria are reflected in the Strategic Objectives of the Local Plan.

-Table 2.1 Summary of key sustainability issues/pressures
+Table 2.7: Summary of key sustainability issues/pressures